Naropa University

-Naropa University is a private university in Boulder, Colorado.
-Founded in 1974 by Tibetan Buddhist teacher Chögyam Trungpa, it is named for the 11th-century Indian Buddhist sage Naropa, an abbot of Nalanda.
+Naropa University is a private university in Boulder, Colorado, United States.
+Founded in 1974 by Tibetan Buddhist teacher Chögyam Trungpa, it is named after the 11th-century Indian Buddhist sage Naropa, an abbot of Nalanda.
 The university describes itself as Buddhist-inspired, ecumenical, and nonsectarian rather than Buddhist.
 Naropa promotes non-traditional activities like meditation to supplement traditional learning approaches.

 Naropa was accredited by the North Central Association of Colleges and Schools in 1988, making it the first Buddhist-inspired academic institution to receive United States regional accreditation.
 It remains one of only a handful of such schools.
 The university has hosted a number of Beat poets under the auspices of its Jack Kerouac School of Disembodied Poetics.

 History

 Naropa University was founded by Chögyam Trungpa, an exiled Tibetan tulku who was a Karma Kagyu and Nyingma lineage holder.
-Trungpa entered the USA in 1970, established the Vajradhatu organization in 1973, and then in 1974, established Naropa Institute under the Nalanda Foundation.
+Trungpa entered the US in 1970, established the Vajradhatu organization in 1973, and then in 1974, established Naropa Institute under the Nalanda Foundation.
 Initially, the Nalanda Foundation and Vajradhatu were closely linked, having nearly identical boards of directors.
 In subsequent years they differentiated into more independent institutions.

 Trungpa asked poets Allen Ginsberg, Anne Waldman, and Diane di Prima, and the composer John Cage to found a poetics department at Naropa during the first summer session.
 Ginsberg and Waldman, who roomed together that first summer, came up with the name for the Jack Kerouac School of Disembodied Poetics.

 Naropa's first formal degree programs were offered in 1975–76.
 These included a BA in Buddhist studies and visual art, MA in psychology, MFA in visual art, and expressive arts certificates in dance, theater, and poetics.

 The MA in psychology was originally designed as an extension of Trungpa's Maitri program, a 16-week meditation course held in Connecticut, and based on Vajrayana teachings on esoteric energy patterns within the mind and body.
 Trungpa asked Marvin Casper to restructure the Maitri program for use at Naropa as a full-fledged graduate degree program in contemplative psychotherapy.
-Casper went on to chair that department and edit two of Trungpa’s books.
-Initially for the degree, students were required to attend three of the institute’s summer sessions, take two Maitri programs in Connecticut, and complete a six-month independent project.
+Casper went on to chair that department and edit two of Trungpa's books.
+Initially for the degree, students were required to attend three of the institute's summer sessions, take two Maitri programs in Connecticut, and complete a six-month independent project.